vitessio/website/content/en/docs/reference/two-phase-commit.md

 ## Alertable failures

-The following failures are not urgent, but require someone to investigate:
+The following failures are not urgent, but require investigation:

 * **InternalErrors.WatchdogFail**: This counter is incremented if there are failures in the watchdog thread of VTTablet.
-This means that the watch dog is not able to alert VTGate of abandoned transactions.
+This means that the watchdog is not able to alert VTGate of abandoned transactions.
 * **Unresolved.Prepares**: This is a gauge that is set based on the number of lingering Prepared transactions that have been alive for longer than 5x the abandon age.
 This usually means that a distributed transaction has repeatedly failed to resolve.
 A more serious condition is when the metadata for a distributed transaction has been lost and this Prepare is now permanently orphaned.

 ## Repairs

-If any of the alerts fire, it's time to investigate.
+If any of the alerts fire, it is time to investigate.
 Once you identify the dtid or the VTTablet that originated the alert, you can navigate to the /twopcz URL.
 This will display three lists:

 * **Failed Transactions**: A transaction reaches this state if it failed to commit.
 The only action allowed for such transactions is that you can discard it.
 However, you can record the DMLs that were involved and have someone come up with a plan to repair the partial commit.
 * **Prepared Transactions**: Prepared transactions can be rolled back or committed.
 Prepared transactions must be remedied only if their root Distributed Transaction has been lost or resolved.